muhme/joomla-branches-tester/README.md

 ### Install Joomla Patch Tester

-For your convenience, the [Joomla Patch Tester](https://github.com/joomla-extensions/patchtester) can be installed on the Joomla instances from version 4.2 onwards.
+For your convenience, the [Joomla Patch Tester](https://github.com/joomla-extensions/patchtester) can be installed on Joomla instances running version 5 or later.
 The script also sets the GitHub token, fetches the data and activates the Advanced Mode.
 This can be done without version number for all Joomla instances or for e.g. Joomla 6.0: